 Use a TLS connection to access httpbin.org.
 The steps are:

 Use a web browser to save the certificate for https://httpbin.org.

+Hint: the steps to do this were covered in Chapter 6B.

 You must save the root certificate to use in CURL.
-It will not work with the intermediate certificate.
+It will not work with the intermediate certificate or the httpbin.org certificate.

+Hint: Make sure you are viewing the root certificate before you save it.

 Put the certificate in the same folder as the CURL executable to simply specifying the path.